nocommentsyh-chopper/Captchas-Solution-YH/README.md

 ---

-## 8. Key Takeaways
+## 8. Conclusion
 - **Template matching** is simple but lacks generalization.
 - **HOG + ML classifiers** improve robustness.
 - **Data augmentation** is critical when training data is tiny.
-- With these steps, we achieved **100% accuracy on both training and new captchas**.
+- With these steps, the proposed approach achieved **100% accuracy on both training and new captchas**.